SuhaoYu1020/SuhaoYu1020.github.io/index.md

 ## About Me

-I am an incoming Master student at the [University of Pennsylvania (UPenn)](https://www.seas.upenn.edu/), and I am currently an undergraduate student majoring in Computer Science at [Tongji University](https://cs.tongji.edu.cn) in Shanghai, China, and a research intern in the [VLAA lab](https://ucsc-vlaa.github.io/) at the University of California, Santa Cruz.
+I am an incoming Master student at the [University of Pennsylvania (UPenn)](https://www.seas.upenn.edu/), and I am currently an undergraduate student majoring in Computer Science at [Tongji University](https://cs.tongji.edu.cn), and a research intern in the [VLAA lab](https://ucsc-vlaa.github.io/) at the University of California, Santa Cruz.
 My research interests lie in computer vision and multi-modal large language models.
 I also work as Deputy Technical Director in a startup: [FingerDance](https://fingerdance.ai/home/).

 ## Research Interests